lolzegarek/Linux-complete-XRDP/README.md

 sudo dnf install xrdp -y
 ```

-Various Linux distribution may have
+Various Linux distribution may have diffrent install instructions, so you need to check out install tutorial for your distro.